yukoba/nd4j/getstarted.md

 		java -version

-If you don’t have Java 7 or above installed on your machine, download the [Java Development Kit (JDK) here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+If you don’t have Java 7 or later installed on your machine, download the [Java Development Kit (JDK) here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 For newer Macs, you’ll want the file on the first line to mention Mac OS X (the number after jdk-7u increments with each update).
 It will look something like this:
 		Mac OS X x64 185.94 MB -  jdk-7u79-macosx-x75.dmg

 ## <a id="maven">Maven</a>